SalishSeaCast/SOG/docs/workflows.rst

 -----------------------------------

-Before you use Mercurial_ to track changes that you make the the SOG code, documentation, or intialization and forcing data you need to do some intial setup of your Mercurial configuration.
+Before you use Mercurial_ to track changes that you make the the SOG code, documentation, or initialization and forcing data you need to do some initial setup of your Mercurial configuration.

 .. _Mercurial: http://mercurial.selenic.com/